kunalSHU/auto-booking/README.md

 ## How to run locally
  To run this project locally, here are the details below:
-    1. Frontend -
+    1. Frontend:
-        a.
-First run npm install which will generate the node_modules folder which will have all the dependencies
+-       First run npm install which will generate the node_modules folder which will have all the dependencies
-        b.
-Then do npm start
+-       Then do npm start
-        c.
-Then go to this link in the browser http://localhost:3000.
+-       Then go to this link in the browser http://localhost:3000.
 By default react apps run on port 3000
-    1. Backend -
+    2. Backend:
-        a.
-Run node server.js
+-       Run node server.js
-        b.
-Then go to this link in the browser http://localhost:4201.
+-       Then go to this link in the browser http://localhost:4201.
 By default react apps run on port 4201
-        c.
-You should see Hello World
+-       You should see Hello World

 ## Prerequisites